Country overview: Sweden

 The Ministry of Health and Social Affairs is responsible for drug coordination, via the ANDT Secretariat and the ANDT Council.
 Part of the Ministry’s Public Health Division, the Secretariat is responsible for coordinating ANDT policy, drawing up annual action plans for the implementation of the ANDT strategy and undertaking an evaluation of the work done to achieve the objectives.
 Chaired by the State Secretary at the Ministry of Health and Social Affairs, the ANDT Council is comprised of representatives from central authorities and organisations, and researchers.
 It is tasked with advising the Government on policy issues, new research and other information relevant to the development of ANDT policy.

-The County Administrative Boards are given a central position and are responsible for the supervision and the distribution of financial support for drug policy interventions in the municipalities.
+The Swedish Public Health Agency plays a central role in the implementation of the national drugs strategy and action plans.
+It works with and supports the ANDT coordinators at the county administrative boards and is responsible for monitoring the implementation of the national drugs strategy’s goals.
+The National Board of Health and Welfare functions as the administrative authority for the provision of healthcare and medical services generally, as well as in the area of drug use.
+It seeks to promote good health and social welfare, while supporting an equal level of care and quality for the whole Swedish population.
+The County Administrative Boards are given a central position and are responsible for the supervision and distribution of financial support for drug policy interventions in the municipalities.
 Regional drug coordinators are located at the regional level, most often at the county administrations or at the county councils.
 The regional drug coordinators’ tasks are to coordinate the regional activities in the drug area and to support the local activities in the municipalities.

 The Swedish government details an annual budget for some drug-related activities, in line with the principles of the action plan.
 Prevention and treatment are not budgeted for because they are financed by regional or local authorities.
-Six estimates of drug-related public expenditures have been made in Sweden, but only the study for 2002 (1) provides information about the methodology used.
+Six estimates of drug-related public expenditures have been made in Sweden, but the study for 2002 (1) is the only one to provide information about the methodology used.

 As the methods used to estimate drug-related expenditures have changed over time, it is not possible to report on trends in drug-related public expenditure in Sweden.